Offline Reinforcement Learning via Inverse Optimization: Introduction

-To combat these issues, in this work, we approach the offline RL problem in two steps: (i) by utilizing a non-causal expert, we perform an ``action improvement'' step over the dataset; and (ii) using the improved actions, we fit a Q-function using a novel ``sub-optimality loss" to obtain an efficient and causal policy that generalizes over online evaluations.
-Specifically, in the first step, by leveraging a nominal model and in-hindsight model mismatch information, unknown at runtime, we introduce an expert in the form of a non-causal Model Predictive Control (MPC).
-To realize the non-causal expert, we propose to replace the Bellman residual loss with the ``sub-optimality loss" drawn from the Inverse Optimization (IO) literature that fits the optimal Q function given the improved dataset.
+To combat these issues, in this work, we approach the offline RL problem in two steps: (i) by utilizing a non-causal expert, we perform an ``action improvement'' step over the dataset; and (ii) using the improved actions, we fit a Q-function using a novel ``sub-optimality loss'' to obtain an efficient and causal policy that generalizes over online evaluations.
+Specifically, in the first step, by leveraging a nominal model and in-hindsight model mismatch information, unknown at runtime, we introduce an expert in the form of a non-causal Model Predictive Control (MPC). {While we assume access to a nominal model, the true dynamics are influenced by unknown disturbances and model mismatches.
+A traditional MPC approach in this setting would either ignore these disturbances—leading to significantly degraded performance—or require significant human effort to manually model the residuals and incorporate them into the control loop.
+By contrast, our non-causal teacher/causal student setup streamlines this process: the non-causal expert utilizes in-hindsight data to determine the optimal response to disturbances, which the student then distills into a causal policy.
+This enables the agent to learn directly from the data distribution without the need for explicit disturbance modeling or heavy human supervision.} To realize the non-causal expert, we propose to replace the Bellman residual loss with the ``sub-optimality loss'' drawn from the Inverse Optimization (IO) literature that fits the optimal Q function given the improved dataset.
 The proposed optimization problem enjoys the convexity of the loss function, yielding an efficient and causal policy that can generalize over unseen states.
 Before proceeding with further details regarding our proposed approach and the related literature, we introduce some notations.

 \paragraph{Notation:} The dimension of a variable $x$ is denoted by $n_x$.
 We denote with $N$ the MPC horizon and with $T$ the size of a dataset.
 With bold, we denote the stacking of variables, i.e., $\mathbf x_{1:N} = (x_1, x_2, \ldots, x_N)$, unless noted otherwise.
 When no exact range is given in the subscript, the default length of a bold variable is $N$ (i.e., $\mathbf x = \mathbf x_{1:N}$).
 We denote by~$\langle \cdot, \cdot\rangle$ an inner product with the respective norm~$\norm{x}^2 = \langle x, x\rangle$.
 For any $A \succ 0$, we define $\norm{x}_A^2 = \langle x, Ax\rangle$.
 With $\otimes$, we denote the Kronecker product.
 As the letter ``Q'' will be used to indicate both matrices and Q-functions, we denote with $Q$ the former and with $\mathrm{Q}(s,u)$ the latter, although it should usually be clear from the context.
 The operators~$\diag(\cdot)$ and $\blkdiag(\cdot)$ construct a square or block matrix, respectively.
 Finally, with MPC-$N$, we refer to policies stemming from the minimization of an $N$-stage cost that predicts the future behavior of the system using some model.